DrLex0/FlashAirUI/README.md

 ### Limitations
 As soon as you have made any modification to the filesystem through the web interface, e.g. uploaded, moved, renamed, or deleted a file, the device the card is mounted in can no longer write to the card.
 It might appear as if writing works, but any changes will be lost.
 The idea is that you do everything through this web UI, and only read files on the device containing the card.
 You must force the device to re-read the card every time you have made any change to it.

-Some things you should not try in the web UI because they are likely to fail:
+Some things you should **not** try in the web UI because they are likely to fail:
-1. Do any other write operation while an upload is still ongoing.
+1. Don't try to do any other write operation while an upload is still ongoing.
 In fact, trying anything at all while uploading might cause the upload or other operation to fail.
 This is why using the card in AP mode is a bad idea because uploads can take ages.
-2. Keep piling up an insane amount of files in a single directory.
+2. Don't keep piling up an insane amount of files in a single directory.
 At some point the limited CGI interface of the FlashAir will probably bump into a limit.
 Spread files over multiple directories.
-3. Make deep directory trees.
+3. Don't make deep directory trees.
 Renaming or deleting files with extremely long filesystem paths will fail.
-4. Use multiple consecutive spaces in file names.
+4. Don't use multiple consecutive spaces in file names.
 This will cause certain operations to fail due to limitations of the Lua interface.